 Porcelain production in Vienna dates back to 1718, but its success story shattered like a dropped plate in 1864, when the state-owned manufacturer closed.

-- Quick to get around, but plenty of beautiful porcelain on display
+- Plenty of beautiful porcelain on display

 - Included in the Vienna Pass